Lake Norman

-Lake Norman is the largest man-made body of fresh water in North Carolina.
-It was created between 1959 and 1964 as part of the construction of the Cowans Ford Dam by Duke Energy.
+Lake Norman is an artificial fresh water lake in southwest North Carolina.
+The largest lake in the state, it was created between 1959 and 1964 as part of the construction of the Cowans Ford Dam by Duke Energy.
+Located in Iredell County, 15 miles north of Charlotte, Lake Norman State Park boasts the region's popular mountain biking trail system.